tdzedulionis/lt_real_estate_project/README.md

 ### GitHub Actions Pipeline

 The project includes an automated CI/CD pipeline that:
-1. Runs daily at midnight UTC to collect new data
+1. Runs weekly on Monday at midnight UTC to collect new data
 2. Executes in sequence:
    - Scrapes selling properties
    - Trains and updates selling models